2024-2025 District Wide School Safety Plan

 Internal

-• Teachers and building employees – public address system
+• Teachers and building staff – public address system

 • Students – public address system and verbally from supervising teachers